By Haseeb, Co-Founder of Epoxy Creations LLC

 Winner: Epoxy - More design flexibility, especially for metallic and custom finishes.

-For most Florida homeowners, we recommend a hybrid system that combines the best of both worlds:
+For most Florida homeowners, we recommend a hybrid system that combines the best qualities of both epoxy and polyurea.
+This approach has become our most popular installation because it addresses the specific demands of Florida's climate while delivering outstanding aesthetics and durability.

 The Bottom Line